jcerezochem/fcc_tools/README.md

 1. `./fix_time_stamps.sh`

-2. `./configure --bindir INSTALLPATH` where INSTALLPATH is the location where the binaries will be placed.
+2. `./configure --bindir INSTALLPATH`

+(where INSTALLPATH is the location where the binaries will be placed)

 3. `make`